logseq/awesome-logseq/README.md

 - [LogLink](https://loglink.it/) - Send text, images and locations from mobile via Telegram (and soon other platforms) to your graph

-## Community Resources
+## Other Resources
-* https://www.logseqtimes.com/ - Unofficial home for news, updates and opinions from the world of Logseq
+- https://www.logseqtimes.com/ - Unofficial home for news, updates and opinions from the world of Logseq
+- [Logseq Advanced Query Builder](https://adxsoft.github.io/logseqadvancedquerybuilder/) by adxsoft - An Experimental online tool to help Logseq Users build advanced queries from simple commands.

-## Community knowledge gardens
+## Community Knowledge Gardens

 ### En